pootsbook/ruby_for_developers/example.md

 Details about ISBNs can be found on [Wikipedia](http://en.wikipedia.org/wiki/Isbn).

 - An ISBN has either 10 or 13 digits.
-- An ISBN can contain dashes, but these should be removed for manipulation.
+- An ISBN can contain dashes and spaces, but these should be removed for manipulation.
 - There is a way to use the last digit (Checksum) to validate it, details are on Wikipedia.

+## Sending ISBNs off to Amazon.

+We’ll be using the [Vacuum](https://github.com/hakanensari/vacuum/) gem to wrap the Amazon API.
+The following code will get you setup:

+{% highlight ruby %}
+req = Vacuum.new :product_advertising

+req.configure do |config|
+  config.key    = 'key'
+  config.secret = 'secret'
+  config.tag    = 'tag'
+end

+connection.look_up :images, isbn,
+    { 'IdType'      => 'ISBN',
+      'SearchIndex' => 'Books' }

+{% endhighlight %}

 The second step will be to get and manipulate the book details that come back from Amazon.